syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/wsl-application.md

 ![Create-new-blazor-wsl-app](GettingStarted_images/ubuntu-install.png)

-Ubuntu can be installed on a Windows machine through the Microsoft Store.
-Here are the steps to do so:
+Ubuntu can be installed on a Windows machine by the Microsoft Store, follow these steps:

 Open the Start menu and search for `Control Panel`.
 Click on `Programs`, then click on `Turn Windows features on or off`.
 Scroll down and check the boxes next to `Windows Subsystem for Linux` and `Virtual Machine Platform`.
 Click `OK` and restart your machine.

-Once the installation is complete, open the Windows search.
-In the terminal, type `Ubuntu` and press enter.
-This will launch the Ubuntu terminal inside of Windows.
+Once the installation is completed, open the Windows search.
+In the terminal, type `Ubuntu` and press Enter.
+This will launch the Ubuntu terminal within Windows.

 On Ubuntu, create a new user with a username and password.

 ![Create-new-blazor-wsl-app](GettingStarted_images/username-password.png)